Bovec: Postwar

 In September 1947, the Paris Peace Treaties gave the town to Yugoslavia.
 In 1951, Bovec became a town.
 With the breakup of Yugoslavia in 1991, Bovec became part of independent Slovenia.

 Bovec was heavily damaged by the 1976 Friuli earthquake.
 Another moderate quake with a magnitude of 5.6 on the Richter magnitude scale shook the town in April 1998, and a weaker one occurred in July 2004, with a 4.9 magnitude.

 Economy

 Tourism

 The citizens of Bovec largely depend on tourism.
 In recent years, the area has become increasingly popular with advertisers and filmmakers; part of the Disney film The Chronicles of Narnia: Prince Caspian was shot here.
 The area received the European Destinations of Excellence award in 2008 with the Soča Stories project.

 Area destinations include Boka Falls, Mount Triglav (2864 m), the Soča River, Lake Krn, the Kanin (Sella Nevea) ski resort, the Vršič Pass (1611 m), and the mountain road to the Mangart Saddle.
 Activities around Bovec include kayaking, rafting, hiking (the Peace Trail from Bovec to Kluže Fortress, the Soča Trail, and the Alpe-Adria Trail), performances by Društvo 1313, cheese tasting on the Mangart Plain, the Kanin circular cableway, Prestreljenik Window (Prestreljeniško okno) and other karst features, a zip line, and fishing.

 Notable natives

-Notable people that were born or lived in Bovec include:
+Notable people that were born or lived in Bovec include the following: